Persuasion with Ambiguous Communication: Introduction

 \begin{quote} \textit{``If I seem unduly clear to you, you must have misunderstood what I said.''}

 Alan Greenspan, Speaking to a Senate Committee in 1987, as quoted in the Guardian Weekly, November 4, 2005.\end{quote}

 This paper considers the problem of a sender who wishes to favorably influence, through strategic communication of information, the action taken by a receiver.
 As in the large literature on Bayesian persuasion following \citet{kamenica2011bayesian} (see also \citet{rayo2010optimal} and surveys by \citet{bergemann2019information} and \citet{kamenica2019bayesian}), we model the sender as committing to a communication strategy and the receiver as best responding to that strategy.
-A communication strategy for the sender is usually described as a \emph{statistical experiment}, a function mapping from payoff-relevant states to probability distributions over messages (or signals).
-Our first key departure from most of the literature is that we enlarge the set of the sender's communication strategies to include ambiguous strategies.
+A communication strategy for the sender is usually described as a \emph{statistical experiment}, a function mapping from payoff-relevant states to probability distributions over messages (or signals).\footnote{In Bayesian persuasion, it is without loss of generality to assume that the messages are action recommendations.
+We show (Proposition \ref{rev-principle}) that this remains true in our setting.} Our first key departure from most of the literature is that we enlarge the set of the sender's communication strategies to include ambiguous strategies.
 These are strategies generating, from the perspective of both players, subjective uncertainty about which statistical experiment will be used to generate the message.
 Our second key departure is that the receiver (and possibly the sender) treats this uncertainty as ambiguity and is ambiguity averse.
 Would the sender ever benefit from intentionally using an ambiguous communication strategy?
 We show that the answer can be yes, and provide understanding of the circumstances under which this can occur and the nature of these beneficial strategies.
 Thus, our theory suggests that one might want to communicate in a deliberately ambiguous manner even when it is possible to costlessly eliminate any ambiguity.